< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

-On July 10, 1883, the Seattle City Council formally accepts a donation of approximately six acres from David Denny (1832-1903) for use as Seattle's first public park.
+On July 10, 1884, the City of Seattle formally accepts a donation of approximately six acres from David Denny (1832-1903) for use as Seattle's first public park.
 Denny had granted the city use of the tract in the early 1860s as Seattle's first municipal cemetery, but most of the remains were relocated to Capitol Hill's Washelli Cemetery (now Volunteer Park) in the 1870s.
-The park was officially named to honor David Denny in 1887, and the administration building for the Seattle Department of Parks and Recreation was built there in 1948.
+The park will be officially named to honor David Denny in 1887, and the administration building for the Seattle Department of Parks and Recreation will be built there in 1948.
 Denny Park is bordered by Denny Way on the south, John Street on the north, Dexter Avenue N on the west, and 9th Avenue N on the east.

 David Denny's original 1853 land claim embraced much of the area surrounding today's Seattle Center.
 He and his wife Louisa (1827-1916) donated use of a six-acre tract for use as a town cemetery in 1864 (some sources say 1861 and 1863; note that Seattle was not effectively incorporated until 1869).
-In 1883, the Dennys rededicated most of the cemetery property to become a public park once the "residents" were relocated at the City's expense.
-Ordinance 571, approved by the Common Council of the City and Mayor H. G. Struve on July 10 1883, converted, dedicated, and set apart the land donated by Denny as a public park.
+In 1884, the Dennys rededicated most of the cemetery property to become a public park once the "residents" were relocated at the City's expense.
+Ordinance 571, passed by the city council on July 9, 1884, and signed by Mayor H. G. Struve on July 10, 1884, accepted the land donated by Denny and "converted, dedicated, and set [it] apart as a public park."

 Where the Bodies Are Buried